LinoyOkev/IBM_Data_Analyst_Capstone_Project/README.md

 ### Project Overview

-As a newly hired Data Analyst at a global IT and business consulting firm, my role is to analyze data to anticipate future skill requirements.
-To stay competitive in the evolving tech landscape, the organization regularly examines industry trends to identify the most in-demand programming skills.

-In this project, I collect data from multiple sources, including job postings, training portals, and surveys, to determine key programming skills in demand.
-Using data from the 2019 Stack Overflow Developer Survey, I conduct a comprehensive analysis to uncover insights and trends.
-Each phase of the data analysis process is documented in separate notebooks within this repository, along with additional reference files for context.
+For this project, I will assume the role of an Associate Data Analyst at a technology consulting organization.
+My primary task is to analyze the data and obtain valuable insights into current and future technological trends using the latest Stack Overflow Developer Survey dataset.

+In this project, I will analyze data to answer key questions about the use of technology.
+I will analyze trends in programming languages, databases, platforms, and frameworks, focusing on those technologies professionals currently use and those they aim to learn in the future.
+Through careful analysis, I will extract insights highlighting emerging patterns and shifts in the tech landscape.
+These findings will then be presented to various stakeholders in my organization for informed decision-making.

 ### Data Sources

-The primary dataset used for this analysis is the 2019 Stack Overflow Developer Survey, covering everything from developers’ favorite technologies to their job preferences.
+The dataset used for this analysis is the 2019 Stack Overflow Developer Survey, covering everything from developers’ favorite technologies to their job preferences.

 Click [here](https://survey.stackoverflow.co/2019) for more information about the survey.

+### Tools and software
+- SQL
+- Python libraries such as Pandas, NumPy
+- Jupyter Notebook
+- IBM Cognos

 ### Objectives